 How many cats can come about from one cat in 7 years?
 Can it really be 420,000 kittens?
-The numbers are exponential, but one needs to take pause when throwing out what the numbers because they may not be valid.
+The numbers are exponential, but one needs to take pause when throwing out these numbers because they may not be valid.

-It’s important to shock people into understanding how explosive pet overpopulation is, but it’s also a good idea to be as factual as possible because misleading information has a way of coming back to haunt you, kind of like the adage, what comes around, goes around.
+While it’s important to shock people into understanding how explosive pet overpopulation is, it’s also a good idea to be as factual as possible.
+Misleading information has a way of coming back to haunt you, kind of like the adage, what comes around, goes around.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 We also use other affiliate links to businesses, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.